barumau/pandunia/english/pandunia-english.md

 alum : aluminium
 am : love (affection)
 ama : love (to be in love with)
+amari : Amhara (an Ethiopian ethnic group and language)
 amen : agreement (amen)
 amena : affirm (agree, concur)
 ameriki : American